 Committee with Law Firms:

-Department of Justice in coordination with Invest India has constituted three Sub-Committees with representatives from top Law Firms from India for suggesting reforms pertaining to improving the functioning of the Commercial Courts in India, particularly in Delhi and Mumbai.
-The sub-committees have been assigned to work and suggest reforms on the following -
+Department of Justice in coordination with Invest India had constituted three Sub-Committees with representatives from top Law Firms from India for suggesting reforms pertaining to the improvment of the functioning of Commercial Courts in India, particularly in Delhi and Mumbai.
+The sub-committees had to suggest reforms on the following aspects:

 • Time Standards and Delays